dashbird/site/content/blog/building-cryptocurrency-monitoring-platform-serverless.md

 ### 2\.
 Development of the API integration

-Our Lambda function will be very simple.
-The first step of a monitoring platform is to extract data from external APIs.
-Here we connect to CoinMarketCap's JSON API and get the ticker information of the the top coins for that period.
+Our Lambda function is also simple, as the first step of a monitoring platform is to extract data from external APIs.
+Here we connect our function to CoinMarketCap's API and get the ticker information of the the top coins for that period.

 ```javascript
 // functions/coinmarketcap.js